jsadsad/aA_Classwork/W10D4/notes.md

 Sometimes, you want `preloadedState` when you open state because it always live there.
 You will need to wrap it in other object.

+# The Cycle

+Every action goes to every reducer.
+If the action doesn't have a corresponding type, it is jsut going to return the old slice of state.

+1. Actions are objects.
+Every action hits every reducer.
+The only thing necessary is the key of type.

+2. We should the store's dispatch to send an action to root reducer.

 # Structure

 1. create a `frontend` folder with an `entry` file for React